Tools for Handling Extraction of Features from Time series (theft)

 .

-Similarly, we can perform time-series classification using a similar simple workflow to compare the performance of catch22
+Similarly, we can perform time-series classification using a similar workflow to compare the performance of catch22

 against our custom set of the first two moments of the distribution: